 Malicious Prosecution: prosecution through unfair means

 From time to time, the prosecution of an alleged offence will be commenced for reasons that are far from pure.
 The stressors confronted by people who face criminal prosecution are substantial enough.
-Add to that a situation where you or your criminal defence lawyers suspect foul play on the other side, and things are further complicated.
+Add to that a situation where foul play is suspected, and things are further complicated.

-So what is malicious prosecution?
-What can you and your criminal lawyer do to address this problem?
+So what is malicious prosecution, and what can be done to address this problem?

 What is malicious prosecution?